GIS career tips anyone can benefit from

 The big four-letter acronym is GISP (Geographic Information Systems Professional).
 And there are companies out there that look for those four letters after your name.

 You better believe it.
 GIS certification might just give you the edge over other candidates.
-After hundreds of candidates are filtered out and you’re down to the final four, the tie-breaker might be just be your GIS certification.
+After they filter out hundreds of candidates, that GIS certification might be the tie-breaker you need.

 READ MORE: GIS Certification: Is It Worth It?

 10 Know the GIS job boards and find your GIS career

 Scan the job boards and try to apply as soon as possible when new GIS jobs open.
 What are the boards with GIS job listings?